gianmarcopinna/gianmarcopinna.github.io/content/publication/workinprogress/index.md

 ---
-title: "The heritage of WWII on female labor-force
-participation: the Italian case"
+title: "The heritage of WWII on female labor force participation: the Italian case"

 authors:
 - Gian Marco Pinna